Ivo Nakić

 Ivo Nakić (born May 26, 1966) is a Croatian former professional basketball player.
+Standing at 2.00 m, he played as a small forward.

 Personal life

 Nakić married Zorica Desnica who had previously been engaged to professional tennis player Slobodan "Boba" Živojinović whom she had also had a son, Filip, with before splitting up without ever getting to the altar.
 Desnica and Nakić later had a son, Mario, and a daughter, Iva.

 Nakić lives in Belgrade and works as an agent in Bill Duffy's BDA Sports Management agency.

 His son Mario followed in his footsteps by becoming a professional basketball player.